-The REIT has insurance in place to protect against certain environmental liabilities in respect of certain of the properties, with limits, which are customary and available for similar portfolios.
+The REIT has insurance in place to protect against certain environmental liabilities in respect of certain of the properties, with limits, which are customary and available for portfolios similar to ours

-The REIT makes the necessary capital and operating expenditures to ensure compliance with environmental laws and regulations.
-Although there can be no assurance, it is not believed that costs relating to environmental matters will have a material adverse effect on the REIT's investments, financial condition, results of operations or distributions or cash interest payments.
+Necessary capital and operating expenditures are made to ensure compliance with environmental laws and regulations.
+Although there can be no assurance, management does not believe that costs relating to environmental matters will have a material adverse effect on our investments, financial condition, results of operations or distributions or cash interest payments.